playcanvas/engine/examples/README.md

 - `@examples/config` - The example config defined in `./src/examples/<category>/<exampleName>/config.mjs`.
 - `@examples/utils` - Contains utilities functions such as `localImport` and `loadES5`.
 The full list of functions can be found in `./iframe/utils.mjs`.
 - `@examples/observer` - The observer object `data`.
-- `@examples/files` - The reatime file contents of all files used in the example.
+- `@examples/files` - The real-time file contents of all files used in the example.

 ## Deployment